Hanuman42109/PyShell1/README.md

 ---

-# Deliverable 3 — Memory Management and Process Synchronization
+# Memory Management and Process Synchronization

-This branch contains **Deliverable 3** of the Advanced Shell Simulation project.
+This branch contains **memsync** of the Advanced Shell Simulation project.
 The goal of this deliverable is to simulate how an operating system manages **memory** using paging and page replacement algorithms, and how it handles **process synchronization** to prevent race conditions.

 ---